redabelhaj/redabelhaj.github.io/_pages/projects.md

 ## Academic projects at Ecole polytechnique

+### Reinforcement learning for multi-player Snake (in progress)
+September 2020 - Present
+The goal is to design an multi-agent RL algorithm for the game of Snake.

 ### EfficientNet for object detection
 June 2020
 A computer vision project made with Mohamed Amine Rabhi based on Tan & Le's [paper](https://arxiv.org/abs/1905.11946).
 Link to the GitHub [repo](https://github.com/redabelhaj/efficientnet)